Grieverwzn/xinwu.github.io/_posts/2025-07-24-New Part E paper.md

 ---
 layout: post
-title: News: Excited to share our latest publication on Transportation Research Part E
+title: News, Excited to share our latest publication on Transportation Research Part E
 date: 2025-01-20 12:00:00 +0000
 categories: research updates
 tags: [transportation, big data]
 author: Xin (Bruce) Wu
 ---

-## News: Excited to share our latest publication on Transportation Research Part E=
+## News, Excited to share our latest publication on Transportation Research Part E=
 Our paper titled “***Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs***” is now officially published and available online:

  🔗 https://lnkd.in/ehF7ZhE4